netscaler/cloud-native-getting-started/beginners-guide/CPX deployment modes.md

-# Deep dive on Kubernetes features with Citrix ADC CPX
+# Deployment options for  Citrix ADC CPX in Kubernetes platform

 In this example, the Citrix ADC CPX (a containerized form-factor) is used to route the Ingress traffic to an Apache microservice application.